Low Vision Accessibilty Guide 2025

 Low vision affects how students engage with printed materials, classroom visuals, and tech tools.
 This guide offers appropriate age strategies to help every student thrive.

-Desk at the front of the classroom, designated spot in front of the reader during story time
+Place desk at the front of the classroom and have a designated spot in front of the reader during story time.

 Allow child to follow along in their own copy of the book, or ensure teacher shows images to child directly in front of them so they may see it.